 5. Only completed entries (Entry Form, Preview Screener, Payment) will be processed and considered for screening.

 6. Each submission must be accompanied by the appropriate Entry Fee.
 Entry Fees are not refundable.
-Films submitted with the incorrect entry fee or in a currency other than UK sterling will not be considered for selection.
+Films submitted with the incorrect entry fee will not be considered for selection.

 7. OCDF accepts FilmFreeway and Vimeo Secure Online Screeners for preview purposes.
 Whilst we can also accept DVDs, this must be additional to an online screener.
 For audio documentaries, please include an online link.
 For cross-platform projects, please include an online screener if possible or a downloadable project file if possible.

 8. DVD entries must be marked with production title and tracking number.
 Please ensure that DVDs are checked on a stand-alone player before dispatch.